Near-optimal learning of Banach-valued, high-dimensional functions via deep neural networks: Introduction

-A consequence of this approach is that the ensuing DNN training strategies are not expected to yield superior performance over the corresponding polynomial approximation procedures.
-Thus, our main results should be interpreted as primarily theoretical contribution, i.e., showing the existence of near-optimal DNN architectures and training strategies for learning such functions.
-This provides some justification for the application of DL to parametric PDEs, where superior performance over state-of-art techniques, including polynomial-based methods, has been recently observed \cite{AdcockEtAl2021MSML}.
+To be precise, in our networks only the parameters in the final layer are trained, which results in a convex optimization problem.
+The other parameters are \textit{handcrafted} and designed to (approximately) emulate suitable orthonormal polynomials.
+A consequence of this approach is that the ensuing DNN training strategies are not expected to yield superior performance over the corresponding (least-squares or compressed sensing-based) polynomial approximation procedures.
+Thus, our main results should be interpreted as a primarily theoretical contribution, i.e., showing the existence of DNN architectures and training strategies for learning such functions from limited datasets that are near-optimal in terms of the amount of training data $m$.